Nothing Will Surprise You Here

 From April 13 to June 17, 2017

-Opening on April 13 at 7 pm
+Opening and book launch on April 13 at 7 pm

 Velibor Božović grew up in Sarajevo, Bosnia-Herzegovina.
 When he was in his twenties, the country of his youth became a war zone and he spent the duration of the siege of Sarajevo honing his survival skills.
-He has lived in Montreal since 1999, where he completed an MA in Studio Arts at Concordia University a er having worked for several years as an engineer in aerospace industry.
+He has lived in Montreal since 1999, where he completed an MA in Studio Arts at Concordia University after having worked for several years as an engineer in aerospace industry.